robotIsaac Sim

 Note: a trained policy is required, which should contain the policy.pt, env.yaml, and deploy.yaml files

-Note: Make sure to replace PATH_TO_VENV with the actual path to your virtual environment
+Note: Make sure to replace PATH_TO_VENV with the actual path to your virtual environment.
+We use env_isaacsim (Python 3.11) for Isaac Sim and .venv (Python 3.10) for other services like orchestrator due to compatibility requirements.

 We support Isaac Sim for Unitree Go2 and G1.
 To run the simulation for Go2, run